 - Are alcohol and drugs allowed, and if so, where?

 Prevent roommate disagreements

-Ensure that everybody who should be party to the arrangement is in agreement.
-If you are the only one on the lease then you should still ask anyone else who lives in the space to sign the agreement.
-This way, you protect against them announcing in the future that they never wanted your new tenant to move in, using it against you.
-If you're on the lease with anyone else then they should definitely sign your agreement.
+Make sure that everyone who will be affected by the arrangement is in agreement.
+Even if you're the only one on the lease, you should still ask anyone else who lives in the space to sign the agreement.
+This way, you have protection if they try to claim that they never wanted your new tenant to move in.
+If you're on the lease with anyone else, then they should definitely sign your agreement.

 Automate shared rent

 Your sublet agreement with each subtenant should state how much they are expected to pay monthly in utilities and rent.
 That doesn't mean that they know how much everyone else pays.
-Avoid awkward confrontations by getting the whole thing automated so no one has to worry about leaving checks lying around or asking the right question in front of the wrong people.
+Avoid awkward confrontations by automating the whole process.
+That way, no one has to worry about leaving checks lying around or asking questions in front of the wrong people.

 Know how to evict

 Evicting a roommate is more common than you think.
-When your name is on the lease and you are the one paying the rent to the landlord then you have a lot more power than someone who you're renting to and sharing a home with.
-If they breach the agreements that you signed then you can probably evict them.
-To do, follow the state-prescribed steps for landlords who want to evict tenants.
+When your name is on the lease and you are the one paying the rent to the landlord, you have a lot more power than the person you're renting to.
+If they breach the agreements that you signed, you can probably evict them.
+To do so, follow the state-prescribed steps for landlords who want to evict tenants.
 Sometimes it's as easy as handing them a piece of paper.
-Sometimes there are more hoops to jump through.
-Check out our state by state guide on evicting a tenant.
+Other times, there are more hoops to jump through.
+Check out our state-by-state guide on evicting a tenant.

 Did you find this to be helpful?